debashriroy/debashriroy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Assistant Professor, Department of Computer Science and Engineering, University of Texas Arlington.
+subtitle: <a href='#'>Assistant Professor, Department of Computer Science and Engineering, University of Texas Arlington</a>.

 profile:
   align: right